Enquiries come from education, CAMHS and social care professionals. Parents and carers also sometimes enquire directly.

 Planning, length of stay and discharge

 Gloucester House can be a shorter or longer term placement for children and young people.
-The needs of the child and his/her family are kept under review with the network – on a regular basis- and decisions are made in the best interest of the child and his/her family in partnership with the family and the network.
+The needs of the child and their family are kept under review with the network – on a regular basis- and decisions are made in the best interest of the child and their family in partnership with the family and the network.
 Children leave Gloucester House when they are ready to take the next step, and when it is clear where they are moving on to.

 The involvement of the outside network in this process is sought from the first stages of any referral.
 This is formalised through regular review meetings to which the child’s parents/carers and members of the professional network are invited.
 These are held termly or six monthly and include the annual review of statement of educational need.
 Comprehensive written reports provide an update on an individual child’s progress and set out recommendations for future directions of treatment and provision.